 In this example above, the outdoor sofa catches a lovely dose of evening light, before the sun sets behind the house.
 On the other hand, if you prefer sitting in the shade, then position your seating to match.

 This small, contemporary garden design also benefits from having an artificial lawn.
-There’s no maintenance required and no need to store a mower – both big plus points for small plots.
+There’s no maintenance required and no need to store a mower – both big plus points for small, modern garden ideas.
 As well as this, Chris says that small gardens with high sides are often shady, which can be problematic when it comes to growing a verdant lawn.

 2. Straighten up your plot with angles